OpenVidu/openvidu.io-docs/docs/deployment/deploying-aws.md

     <img class="img-responsive deploy-img" src="/img/docs/deployment/CF_output.png">
   </p>

+You will connect to your OpenVidu dashboard.
+To access to it use:

+- `OPENVIDUAPP` as username
+- The secret you chose on [Step 4](#4-complete-the-configuration-fields) as password (field **OpenVidu Secret** in the table).

-You will connect to your OpenVidu Dashboard, where you can test the video transmission.
+At OpenVidu dashboard you can test the video transmission.
 You can now add your own application to your instance.
 To learn how check the [next section](#adding-your-own-app-to-cloudformation-openvidu-server).

   > **IMPORTANT**: Even though the Status of your new Stack shows "CREATE_COMPLETE",
   > it will take a bit longer until you can access your OpenVidu Server.
 Be patient.